flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

     <span class="imagesub">Click on the menu icons in this image to see other flyPad pages.</span>
 </div>

-!!! danger ""
+!!! warning ""
-    This feature is only available in [experimental](../../support/exp.md)
+    This feature is only availble in the [Development Version](../../fbw-versions.md#development-version-recommended) and [Experimental Version](../../fbw-versions.md#experimental-version)

 #### GSX Integration
 These options are seperate to provide you with the flexiblity to choose what to sync with GSX and what not to sync.

 !!! warning ""
-    The aircraft comes with a GSX profile, this requires no extra action from yourself.
-However, it is worth mentioning due to modelling constraints, the aft cargo and passenger door have been disabled, as these cannot be opened.
-If you'd still like these visual indicators in GSX, feel free to re-enable them.
+    Enabling any of these options will retroactively disable the [chocks and cones](../wheel-chocks-cones.md).
+You cannot re-enable as long as any of these options are enabled.
+This is due to how GSX detects the parking brake.

+!!! warning "Profile provided"
+    The aircraft comes with a GSX profile, please read [here](../gsxintegration/profile.md) for more information.

 - GSX Payload Sync:
     - Enables to option to synchronise GSX and the aircraft's own payload management system.